How Monrovia is Addressing Homelessness

 - Design contract approved on October 2, 2018

 - Review possible signage upgrades / modifications at City parks - In development

 - Block off the alley between the Community Center and the bank - Completed!

 - Redesign the patio area in front of the Community Center as a GoMonrovia LimeBike parking location – Completed March 2018!

 Robust Law Enforcement Response

 The Monrovia Police Department will continue to coordinate a robust law enforcement response to address any and all violations at Library Park, and we continue to maintain our commitment to engaging in those law enforcement activities in a manner which is aligned with all applicable rules and laws.
 The City will continue our special homeless patrols, which occur each week for 5 hours at a time.

-2018 Annual Homeless Count Reveals a Preliminary Count of 71 Homeless Individuals
+2018 Annual Homeless Count Shows 71 Homeless Individuals Living in Monrovia

 Based on the final data compiled by LAHSA, there is an overall decrease in the number of individuals observed on the street (9 in 2018, compared with 14 the prior year in 2017), and individuals living in a makeshift shelter (7 in 2018, compared with 10 in 2017).
 However, the report identified a significant increase in homeless individuals in vehicles from 15 in 2017 to 55 in 2018.
 It is important to note that LAHSA takes each identified vehicle and utilizes a numerical formula to estimate an approximate number of homeless individuals living in each vehicle.